akasfei/light-of-the-silent-star/_posts/2016-09-17-wanderers-sanctuary.markdown

 Told me he wanted to talk for awhile

-He said, "Fifty Seven, that's what they call me
+She said, "Fifty Seven, that's what they call me

 I promise that you'll never be lonely"